We-Gold/We-Gold.github.io/src/content/blog/data-studying.md

 Common spaced repetition systems like Anki use some relatively simple math to determine when you should review your flashcards.

-#### What Are retrospective revision timetables?
+### What Are Retrospective Revision Timetables?

 This idea first came to me from [Ali Abdaal on YouTube](https://www.youtube.com/watch?v=b7o09a7t4RA).

-He explains that for each course, you create a table listing each main topic in the course, where you keep track of how recently you reviewed each topic.
+He explains that for each course, you create a table listing each main topic in the course, where you track how recently you reviewed each topic.

 Here's an example from a recent course of mine: